Raffaelbdl/hyperbolic-nn-haiku/README.md

 Make sure to install jax by following the [official guide](https://github.com/google/jax#installation).

 ## Content
-The following content is currently implemented
+The following content is currently implemented.

 ### Core
 Contains most of the functions related to riemannian spaces (eg. Möbius operations, distance).